octobercms/docs/cms-mediamanager.md

     <audio src="audio.mp3" controls></audio>

 This behavior can be overridden.
-If there are **oc-audio-player.html** and **oc-video-player.html** CMS partials they will be used for displaying audio and video contents.
+If there are **oc-audio-player.html** and **oc-video-player.html** CMS partials, they will be used for displaying audio and video contents.
 Inside the partials use the variable **src** to output a link to the source file.
 Example:

     <video src="{{ src }}" width="320" height="200" controls preload></video>